IBM/build-deploy-cloud-native-application-using-cp4a/Readme.md

 - Go to eclipse IDE and navigate to `WeatherResources.java` file.
 Double click on the file to open it.
 <img src="./images/image-20200730152140899.png" alt="image-20200730152140899" width="50%" />

 - Around line no. 35, paste the API key that you copied within the double quotes for the variable `apikey`.
 Save the file.
+The changes get deployed.

 ##### 5. Run the application